Fresh or Fruity? Our Menthol Flavour Guide

 Without wanting to upset Menthol fans, it is worth noting that in addition to the above range of Menthol Flavours, Dinner Lady has created a range of cooling ice vape e-liquids with no minty taste, and as mentioned earlier, these are predominantly made with Koolada to provide the chill factor.
 This range contains: Blackcurrant Ice, Cola Ice, Lychee Ice, Mango Ice, Strawberry Ice, Apple Sours (Ice), Bubble Trouble (Ice), Lemon Sherbets (Ice), Sweet Fusion (Ice) and Watermelon slices (Ice).

-For the former menthol cigarette smoker, the world of vaping may seem a bit complex, but there are two Menthol Disposable E-cigarettes that combine the vape hardware and a premium Dinner Lady e-liquid to provide a superior vape experience without breaking the bank.
-Dinner Lady has created a range of Disposable E-Cigarettes and two flavours in the range are menthols: Blue Menthol (launched September 2019) and Fresh Menthol (launched May 2020).
+For the former menthol cigarette smoker, the world of vaping may seem a bit complex, but there are two Menthol Disposable Vape Pens that combine the vape hardware and a premium Dinner Lady e-liquid to provide a superior vape experience without breaking the bank.
+Dinner Lady has created a range of Disposable Vape Pens and two flavours in the range are menthols: Blue Menthol (launched September 2019) and Fresh Menthol (launched May 2020).
 Both devices use high quality Nicotine Salts to provide 20mg of nicotine, a higher level that is more likely to appease a smoker’s nicotine craving.
 Nicotine Salts are absorbed into the blood more quickly than other forms of nicotine and so more closely approximate the experience of smoking cigarettes, however, as stated earlier, unlike tobacco, they are 95% less harmful.
-These disposables are pre-charged and pre-filled, at £5.99 (RRP) they can be unwrapped and are ready to vape, no mess, no fuss.
+These disposables are pre-charged, pre-filled and are ready to vape, no mess, no fuss.

-Experienced vapers have become a surprising second market for the Dinner Lady Disposable E-Cigarettes.
+Experienced vapers have become a surprising second market for the Dinner Lady Disposable Vape Pens.
 Vapers who use pod, pen and box devices can run out of their e-liquid or battery power; the disposables provide an inexpensive back-up device that is ready to go at short notice.

 Smoking is addictive, not just because nicotine creates a chemical dependency, but because for each smoker, the trigger behaviours weave themselves into a routine that nicotine gum doesn’t quite address.
 Vaping addresses the trigger behaviours and replaces some of them, but more importantly, it allows a smoker to lower their nicotine intake over time.
 Dinner Lady’s menthol ranges, like the other flavour ranges made by the company, are available in different nicotine strengths, so if a smoker likes Blue Menthol, they can start at 20mg nicotine strength and if they choose, work their way down, over time, to 3mg nicotine, or none.